You are here

 This employment opportunity is open to all applicants.

-Reporting to the Manager, Early Childhood Resources, the Early Childhood Resources Coordinator develops early childhood resources, programs, and material for utilization across Nunavut.
-The coordinator ensures Nunavut’s children are positioned for success as they transition to the Territory’s K-12 education system and ensures that Inuit cultural components are reflected in programs as a means of supporting language revitalization, enhancement, and promotion.
+As a member of the Early Childhood Development unit, the Early Childhood Resources Coordinator develops play based early childhood resources, programs, and material for utilization across Nunavut.
+Furthermore the Coordinator ensures Nunavut’s children are positioned for success and ensures that Inuit cultural components are reflected in programs as a means of supporting language revitalization, enhancement, and promotion.
+The Coordinator is charged with the responsibility of developing culturally appropriate resources, materials, etc. to support early childhood development in Nunavut.